ConversationIM/backend/database/README.md

 > 20151507\_1200__createFooModel.sql

-Since this is especially painful to type for every migration, use the shell script called `migration.sh` to generate this file name.
+Since this is especially painful to type for every migration, use the shell script called `timestamp.sh` to generate this file name.
 To generate the above migration file name, run:

-> migration.sh createFooModel
+> sh timestamp.sh createFooModel

 #### Reverts
 Although FlywayDB does not have the ability to revert migrations for us, having a quick way to revert a previous migration may be useful in production hotfixes.
 The naming convention is exactly the same as that which is above, but should be placed in the `revert` folder, and have a `.revert.sql` ending: